kioydiolabs/reKnag/Writerside/topics/index.md

 [Take a look](Installation.md)

-To install Kioydioshort on your server check "Installation Documentation".
+To install reKnag on your server check "Installation Documentation".

 ## Changelog